 Keeping your Signet with you comes with the risk of losing the device.
 You can configure Signet to regularly back up your data when connected to your primary computer, to either your computer’s hard disk or a designated removable media device such as a USB stick or memory card.
 The Signet client can then read the backups when you provide the master password, giving you immediate access to your data and the option to upload the data to a replacement device.

-To give you full control over your data the Signet application will also support conversions between Signet’s internal database format and other popular formats.
-It currently supports import of login and other information into KeePass databases, pass databases, and CSV files.
+To give you full control over your data the Signet application supports conversions between Signet’s internal database format and other popular formats.
+It currently supports import of login and other information from KeePass databases, pass databases, and CSV files.
 It supports exporting to unenecrypted formats such as CSV files.
 Additional importers and exporters are added regularly.

 Signet is for anyone who wants the portability and convenience of storing passwords and other sensitive data on the cloud without having to trust closed source software or the security of third-party networks.

 Signet could be useful to anyone who has: